igneosaur/no-js/README.md

 # No JS

-An exhibit of some website interactivity and features with absolutely no JavaScript.
+An exhibit of some website interactivity and features with (almost) no JavaScript.

 ## Examples